-As the CO2 emissions from ammonia production are a key category, activity data are collected plant-specifically: The AD are delivered based on a cooperation aggrement with the ammonia producers and the IVA (Industrieverband Agrar).
-The plant specific data are made anonymous by the IVA and then are send to the UBA.
+As the CO2 emissions from ammonia production are a key category, activity data is collected plant-specifically: The AD is delivered based on a cooperation agreement with the ammonia producers and the IVA (Industrieverband Agrar).
+The plant specific data is made anonymous by the IVA and then is sent to the UBA.